We help divorcing and separating clients

 court battle, and the children pay the price.
 If you choose Collaborative Law or mediation, you have chosen a family-focused

 It allows the opportunity for parents to work together to build a healthy and cooperative parenting partnership

 Rated among the “25 best” family law attorneys in Washington State by Washington Law and Politics magazine, J. Mark Weiss has

-for more than 25 years helped many couples divorce.
+for more than 25 years helped well over 1,000 couples through their divorce.
 Mark has extensive

-experience in conventional old-style divorce and in mediation and Collaborative Divorce.
+experience in conventional lawyering and in mediation and Collaborative Divorce.
 Mark received the “Attorney of the Year” award from the Washington State Bar Association Family Law Section,

 was named a Fellow of the American Academy of Matrimonial Lawyers after passing rigorous exams, has continuously been on the “Super Lawyers” list of Washington Law and Politics Magazine since 2007, and is “AV” rated (preeminent) by

 family law dispute resolution.
 Read more: About Mark

 Educating Yourself About Divorce

 1. Before committing, learn as much as you can about divorce and available process options.